 One of the most impressive treadmills in its price range, the ProForm Performance 400i Treadmill shines when it comes to both features and build quality.

-Power adjustable incline, 50 workouts programs, and a one-year subscription of the popular iFit app are just some of the excellent and useful features of the 400i treadmill.
+Power adjustable incline, 50 workouts programs, and a one-year subscription to the popular iFit app are just some of the excellent and useful features of the 400i treadmill.